You need a high risk work licence if you want to operate a forklift in NSW.

 The assessor will have the application forms you need for a new card after you have completed your training and assessment.
 You will then take those forms to your nearest Australia Post office as well as 100 points of ID.

-You will also need to bring with you a passport sized and quality photo of yourself with your name and date of birth printed on the back.
+You will also need to bring with you a passport sized and quality photo of yourself with your name and date of birth printed on the back, you can read our new application information sheet for more details.

 The application fee is outlined in our list of fees and charges.